Datsun 240Z / 260Z

 Photo: "Datsun 240Z" by FotoSleuth

-The new 240Z offered everything that the performance models of Porsche and Jaguar did, but for a fraction of its $3,526 price.
-The Volvo P1800E cost $4,500, the Chevrolet Corvette $5,000, and the Jaguar E-Type $5,800, so Datsun's price seemed quite low, although the dealerships demanded even higher premiums for those who wanted this coupe.
+The new 240Z offered everything Porsche and Jaguar's performance models offered, but for a much lower price of $3,526.
+For example, the Volvo P1800E cost $4,500, the Chevrolet Corvette $5,000, and the Jaguar E-Type $5,800, so the Datsun's price seemed quite low.

-Under the hood was the 146ci (2.4L) I6 engine from the 510 sedan that developed 150 hp, while the power was transmitted to the rear wheels via a four-speed manual transmission.
-That was enough to pull this 1,068 kg (2,355 lb) coupe to 100 kph (62 mph) in just 8 seconds and reach a top speed of 125 mph (201 kph).
+Under the hood is a 146 cid (2.4L) inline-six engine from the Datsun 510 sedan that develops 150 hp, while power is sent to the rear wheels via a four-speed manual transmission.
+That's enough to propel the 2,355-pound (1,068 kg) coupe to 100 kph (62 mph) in just 9,5 seconds and reach a top speed of 126 mph (202 kph).

 Photo: "GrĂ¼ner Datsun 240Z" by KaliTipps

-In the same year, Datsun added a three-speed automatic transmission to the line, although even 90% of customers opted for the manual.
-By 1973, the price had risen to $4,400, but even so, 52,556 240Zs were sold.
+That same year, Datsun added a three-speed automatic transmission, although 90% of buyers opted for the manual.
+By 1973, the price had risen to $4,400, but despite this, 52,556 240Zs were sold.

-In 1974, Datsun introduced the new 260Z after the older 2.4L engine could no longer meet strict emissions laws.
-The new 156.5ci (2.6L) engine developed 139 hp, but due to its slightly higher weight, it was unable to record better acceleration.
+In 1974, Datsun introduced the new 260Z after the 146 cid (2.4L) engine could no longer meet strict emissions laws.
+The new 156 cid (2.6L) engine developed 139 hp, but due to its slightly higher weight, it could not record much better acceleration (0-60 mph: 8s) and top speed (127 mph / 205 kph).

 Photo: "1974 Datsun 260Z" by kieranwhite599